younthu/FuturesStatus/README.md

-# futuresStatus
+# Futures Status
-Mac Status menu app for futures
+Mac Status menu app for futures, for personal usage.

+You can use it for free.

+# Apache License
+See the LICENSE file for the detail.